 (35) "Nominal electric generating capacity" means the maximum net electric power output of an energy facility based on the average temperature, barometric pressure and relative humidity at the site during the times of the year when the facility is intended to operate.

 (36) "Non-base load power plant" means a fossil-fueled generating facility that is limited by the site certificate to an average number of hours of operation per year of not more than 6,600 hours.
 The Council shall assume a 30-year life for the plants for purposes of determining gross carbon dioxide emissions.

-(37) "Nongenerating facility" means those energy facilities that are defined in ORS 469.300(9)(a)(C) and (E) to (H).
+(37) "Nongenerating facility" means those energy facilities that are defined in ORS 469.300(9)(a)(C) and (E) to (I).

-(38) "Office of Energy" or "Office" means the Oregon Office of Energy of the Department of Consumer and Business Services.
+(38) "Office of Energy" or "Office" means the Oregon Office of Energy.